stratapp-ai/stratapp-ai.github.io/_blog/make-extra-money-referring-stratapp.md

 ***

-Hi <name> - have you come across [stratapp](https://stratapp.ai "stratapp"), thought I’d share it with you?
+Hi {name} - have you come across [stratapp](https://stratapp.ai "stratapp"), thought I’d share it with you?

 \#stratapp is the world’s first strategy execution SaaS app to create a connected workspace, so you can achieve genuine engagement, alignment, remote working and fast scaling within days.